maxmurdoch/flock/src/pages/payAsYouFly.md

   description: >-
     Whether you’re operating commercially, completing your training, or flying for fun - we’ve got a Pay-as-you-fly policy that’s tailored to you.
+  hidden: false
   title: Find the cover that's right for you
 banner:
   buttonText: GET A PRICE IN 60 SECONDS
   buttonTrack: WebApp Navigation Clicked
   buttonUrl: 'https://flockcover.app.link/6IW6kTmgfP'
+  hidden: false
   image: /images/uploads/renewal-drone.jpg
   mainText: Take to the skies with Flock today.
 faqSection:
   body: Have other questions?
-Visit our help centre or chat live with us now.
+Visit our help centrde or chat live with us now.
   buttonText: VIEW ALL FAQs
   buttonUrl: 'https://help.flockcover.com/'
   disclosureIndicator: /images/uploads/small-arrow-yellow.svg